AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Operator Overloading.md

 In this example, coordinates can be easily made positive or negative by putting a positive or negative sign in front of them.

 The overloaded operators here return a new set of coordinates (as an anonymous object) because we don't want to alter the original set of coordinates.
 Plus, you can't use _void_ functions in expression (like 2 + 2), so we have to return something.
-If you do want to alter the original coordinates, return [_\*this_](https://www.geeksforgeeks.org/this-pointer-in-c/) instead of a new set of coordinates.
+If you do alter the original coordinates, return [_\*this_](https://www.geeksforgeeks.org/this-pointer-in-c/) instead of a new set of coordinates.
+The _\*this_ keyword is a pointer to the current instance of the class, which allows you to refer to the current object.
 ```C++
 #include <iostream>
 #include <string>